-We have recently launched part of our new Discipleship Pathway to help people learn and grow as disciples of Christ.
+Good Shepherd's Pastoral team has given the whole church opportunities to address some major pastoral issues head on - including a course on Christians and Depression (2016) and the Acorn Healing Service in early 2017.
+Discipleship In early 2017 we launched part of our new Discipleship Pathway to help people learn and grow as disciples of Christ.
 We believe in 'whole-life discipleship', the basis of this being the principal of accepting responsibility for our own spiritual growth throughout all areas of our lives (work, family life, studies etc.).
 In addition to our Sunday gatherings preaching programmes there are many ways that we facilitate and encourage 'whole-life discipleship' through small groups, Alpha and other courses, special events and the many opportunities offered for prayer and shared acts of service.
 We also have a team of trained mentors offering one to one support.

-Currently, about 40% of our church community meet in six housegroups and we look to see growth in this area.
+Currently, about 20% of our church community meet in housegroups and we look to see growth in this area.